mmenestret/jdegoes.github.io/_posts/2019-03-10-zio-challenge.md

 Finally, if your solution is among the top 1-3 I receive over the next 2 weeks, I'll connect with you on LinkedIn and write a short, honest endorsement of your skills in functional Scala.

-Read?
+Ready?
 On your marks, get set, go!